 In November 2016, the Financial Accounting Standards Board issued ASU No. 2016-18, Statement of Cash Flows: Restricted Cash, ("Update 2016-18").
 Update 2016-18 provides guidance on the classification of restricted cash in the statement of cash flows.
 The amendments are effective for interim and annual periods beginning after December 15, 2017.
 The amendments in Update 2016-18 should be adopted on a retrospective basis.
-We expect that the adoption of this amendment may have a material effect on our consolidated financial statements due to the material balance of restricted cash on hand as of December 31, 2017.
+The adoption of this amendment increased the beginning cash balance by \$810,000 as of January 1, 2018 in our statement of cash flows, due to the reclassification of \$810,000 of restricted cash into the cash and cash equivalents category.